Red Wood Ant Facts

 Red Wood Ant Physical Description

-The remarkable Red Wood Ant represents an intriguing species that quickly beguiles many fortunate enough to encounter it.
-Visually, though, it maintains the same approximate physical pattern displayed by its innumerable relatives found throughout the world.
+The remarkable Red Wood Ant represents a highly intriguing species that quickly beguiles most individuals fortunate enough to encounter it.
+Visually, though, the creature maintains the same approximate physical pattern displayed by its innumerable relatives found throughout the world.

-Like those countless kindred, it displays a specific variation of the physiological characteristic known as sexual dimorphism.
+Like those seemingly innumerable kindred, this particular ant displays a specific variation of the physiological characteristic known as sexual dimorphism.
 The members of the classes of the invertebrate present differing physical sizes.
 Each also tends to present slightly varying colors, too.

-As remains common, the Queen attains the greatest body length of any members of the species.
-This caste achieves an average measurement of roughly 0.28 – 0.35 in (7 – 9 mm).
+As remains common, the Queen always attains the greatest body length of any members of the species.
+This individual achieves an average measurement equaling roughly 0.28 – 0.35 in (7 – 9 mm).
 She further usually displays a darker shade of brown, with her underside being lighter.

-Between them, however, the three castes evolved widely varying characteristics in minor ways.
+Between them, however, the three distinctly different castes also evolved widely varying characteristics in other, minor ways.
 Workers have far fewer hairs on their heads than the others.
 Queens have relatively narrower heads than the others.
-Males, though, generally combine these characteristics.
+Males, though, generally combine these.

 - Kingdom: Animalia